tianpeiyang/tianpeiyang.github.io/_pages/about.md

 Recent News
 ======
+Year of 2024
+--
+&#x1F195;[Mar 2024] One paper (FPGA Divide-and-Conquer Placement using Deep Reinforcement Learning) has been accepted by ISEDA 2024!

+&#x1F195;[Feb 2024] Our paper (LaFFi: Leveraging Hybrid Natural Language Feedback for Fine-tuning Language Models) received a Best Paper Runner-Up award from the [HCRL@AAAI-24 workshop](https://hcrl-workshop.github.io/2024/papers.html)!

 Year of 2023
 --
-&#x1F195;[Mar 2024] One paper (FPGA Divide-and-Conquer Placement using Deep Reinforcement Learning) has been accepted by ISEDA 2024!

 &#x1F195;[Dec 2023] Two papers (PADDLE: Logic Program Guided Policy Reuse in Deep Reinforcement Learning, Mastering Robot Control through Point-based Reinforcement Learning with Pre-training) have been accepted by AAMAS 2024!